webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save and reload.
 If your browser supports the CSS recommendation properly, the cyan square should now be at the front.
-The grey square has <code>z-index:1</code> , which means it establishes a local stacking context.
-In other words, you’ve created one of those “envelopes” and put the grey square and its yellow child square inside.</p>
+The gray square has <code>z-index:1</code> , which means it establishes a local stacking context.
+In other words, you’ve created one of those “envelopes” and put the gray square and its yellow child square inside.</p>
 </li>
 </ol>